EPS Graduate Programme 2020 – now open for application

 The educational elements in the EPS Graduate Programme

-If you are accepted to the programme, you will continue your MSc programme at your university and in addition you will participate in the educational elements of the EPS Graduate Programme as part of the optional courses or free choice in your MSc programme.
+If you are accepted to the programme, you will continue your MSc programme at your university.
+In addition you will participate in the educational elements of the EPS Graduate Programme as part of the optional courses or free choice in your MSc programme.

 - Together with your fellow graduate programme students you will have a meeting with one of the keynote speakers in Lunteren.
 You will prepare for this meeting by reading scientific articles of this keynote speaker;